(Image courtesy of the National Trust, John Millar)

 Main Street, Cockermouth, Saturday, 8th & Sunday, 9th December, 2018 www.tastecumbria.com/taste-events/taste-cumbria-christmas-market

-Taste Cumbria run a series of food festivals throughout the year across Cumbria, and the food markets showcase the very best that local producers have to offer.
-The Taste Cumbria Christmas festival is the pinnacle of these food festivals and mixes it with some festive cheer, resulting in a popular event where you can pick up some delicious goods to accompany your traditional Christmas feast.
+Taste Cumbria run a series of food festivals throughout the year across Cumbria.
+The food markets showcase the very best that local producers have to offer.
+The Taste Cumbria Christmas festival is the pinnacle of these food festivals.
+It mixes with some festive cheer, resulting in a popular event where you can pick up some delicious goods to go with your traditional Christmas feast.
 Craft stalls offer a range of gifts, and there are fairground rides for children.
-A beer and fizz tent provides some winter warmth, and you will also find a number of hot food stands.
+A beer and fizz tent provides some winter warmth, and you will also find some hot food stands.

 Carlisle Christmas Market

 English Street, Carlisle, 28 November – 2 December

 This market takes place over 5 days with local artisan producers and craftspeople from the Borderlands as well as live entertainment, activities and festive fun.